ivanbgd/stock-trading-cli-with-async-streams/README.md

 - [actix-rt](https://crates.io/crates/actix-rt), as Tokio-based single-threaded async runtime for the Actix ecosystem
 - [async-std](https://async.rs/), as an async library
 - [clap](https://crates.io/crates/clap), for CLI arguments parsing
-- [futures](https://crates.io/crates/futures), for an implementation of futures
+- [futures](https://crates.io/crates/futures), for an implementation of futures (required for explicit concurrency with `async/await` paradigm)
 - [time](https://crates.io/crates/time), as a date and time library (used by `yahoo_finance_api`)
 - [Tokio](https://tokio.rs/), as an asynchronous runtime - not used directly, but as a dependency of some crates
 - [xactor](https://crates.io/crates/xactor), as a Rust Actors framework based on async-std